 The rent roll of an apartment complex gives you a breakdown of the rent of every unit and a total of the rent of the whole building.
 It shows you its capacity to generate income and if it was able to do so before your purchase.

 Once you have reviewed the document, take time to have an ocular inspection.
-This will give you a better understanding of its state, in addition to expert advice.
+This will give you a better understanding of its state apartments for rent in tulsa ok, in addition to expert advice.
 It will also help you create a strategy for increasing its rent price and overall income-generating capability.

 Do You Have the Time and Capability to Manage It?